simplificator/kickstart-infra/README.md

 ```

 In scripts you might want to use the auto-approve option: `terraform apply -auto-approve`

-*Warning*: the created ElasticSearch service and Kibana will be open to the world!

 Consider destroying it using `terraform destroy`.